sewell-robert/SeniorLivingResource/README.md

 Preferences Page: Allows the user to change their community preferences at any time.
 Changing these will affect the results on the Browse page.

 Browse Page: Lists blocks of information for each community that reflects the user's chosen preferences.
 Users can find out information about a community from the description and contact the community by calling the phone number that is provided or by visiting the community with the help of the Google Maps Embed API.
-Pictures will be added into each block for a better user experience.
+Pictures and floor plans will be added into each block for a better user experience.

 Register Page: Users are required to enter a valid username, password, and verify pasword.
 Email is optional.
 Users may also set their initial preferences on this page, or default preferences will be saved.